What Volkswagen Reveals about the Limits of Performance-Based Regulation

 Over the years, problems have arisen with other performance standards too.
 In New Zealand, for example, a performance-based approach to building regulation contributed in recent decades to one of that country’s major public health and financial crises involving up to nearly 90,000 leaky and moldy buildings.

-When automobile manufacturers first designed air bags to meet performance-based safety standards, the systems worked to protect many people; however, they also actually caused numerous fatalities to children and adults smaller than the average adult male who occupied the front seats of cars involved in otherwise minor accidents.
+When automobile manufacturers in the United States first designed air bags to meet performance-based safety standards, the systems worked to protect many people; however, they also actually caused numerous fatalities to children and adults smaller than the average adult male who occupied front seats in otherwise minor accidents.
 Why were smaller individuals put in danger?
-Because the mandated performance test called for crash test dummies the size of the average adult male.
+Because the mandated performance test called for crash test dummies the size of the average adult male and the airbags deployed at speeds meant for someone of that body size and mass.
 (Fortunately, regulators learned and now have standards calling for crash test dummies of different sizes.)

-High-stakes testing of elementary and high school students, a type of performance-based approach to oversight of education, has seen a dozen teachers in Atlanta prosecuted for cheating.
-Even more worrisome are claims that testing actually worsens the quality of instruction, as students are taught strategies to score better on tests rather than working to develop deeper academic knowledge and cognitive skill.
+In yet another example, high-stakes testing of elementary and high school students, a type of performance-based approach to oversight of education, has seen about a dozen educators in Atlanta prosecuted for cheating.
+Even more worrisome are claims that such educational testing actually worsens the quality of instruction, as students are taught strategies to score better on tests rather than working to develop deeper academic knowledge and cognitive skills.

 As should be apparent, the Volkswagen case is just the latest example of the “teaching to the test” phenomenon.